LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/concepts.md

 <img class="fancyimage" alt="Functions: Direct Invocation" src="img/functions/functions_concept_direct_invocation.png">

 Prior to calling the external trigger may check if the function is productive.
 However, they can also decide to directly invoke the function and handle potential not-found error directly.
 For a direct call the caller needs to know the uuid, than it can be used to invoke a specific function.
 The response of the execution will be relayed from our platform to the calling trigger.

-### External Invocation

-In this chapter we will focus a bit more on the ability to directly call a functions, which is also refer to as external invocation.
-This gives the users of our platform the ability to trigger there functions externally through their own systems.

-#### Authentication

-For invocation flows we allow the usage of bearer from an users, given he has the [necessary privileges](liveperson-functions-permission-system.html), or OAuth 2.0.
-LivePerson services may leverage additionally OAuth 1.0.

-We support the following [grant types](https://oauth.net/2/grant-types/) out of the OAuth 2.0 specification.
-If you want to learn more about OAuth 2.0 check out [this video](https://www.youtube.com/watch?v=CPbvxxslDTU):

-1. [Client Credentials](https://oauth.net/2/grant-types/client-credentials/): This is the preferred way to authorize for machine-to-machine communication.
-Choose this option if you want to call functions from an external system.
-2. [Authorization Code](https://oauth.net/2/grant-types/authorization-code/): This is a redirect based flow.
-Use this grant type if you want to call Functions on behalf of a Conversational Cloud user such as an Agent or Administrator.

-#### API

-In order to interact with our systems we are providing libraries for javascript and java.
-Those allow you interact with our API in a stable and secure way.
-Within this chapter we will explore how to leverage them and what functionalities they offer.

-##### Java Client

-##### JavaScript Client